 Martin’s passing signified the beginning of a new cycle for the spiritual movement that he and Uranda had led.
 It became clear that the foundational principles brought by Uranda and Martin are eternal, and if those eternal realities are to have meaning now, they must be born fresh through people in this day and age.
 A group of Trustees for Emissaries of Divine Light was formed in 1995, and in 2004 Trustee David Karchere became the new spiritual leader.

 Many of the programs now offered at Sunrise Ranch were developed in the early 1990s and 2000s.
 Sunrise Ranch is still home to a thriving intentional community and is the headquarters of Emissaries of Divine Light.
 In the early 1990s, it began hosting additional conscious events and concerts.
-With a variety of professional meeting spaces and accommodations for as many as 150 people, Sunrise Ranch is now a thriving teaching and demonstration site for personal growth and spiritual renewal.
+With a variety of professional meeting spaces and accommodations for as many as 150 people (and many more for those events that include camping in our pastures), Sunrise Ranch is now a thriving teaching and demonstration site for personal growth and spiritual renewal.